-(ii) the last sentence of the first paragraph under the risk factor entitled "6.2 BNPP may incur substantial fines and other administrative and criminal penalties for non-compliance with applicable laws and regulations, and may also incur losses in related (or unrelated) litigation with private parties." on page 34 of the Base Prospectus is amended as follows:
+(ii) the last sentence of the first paragraph under the risk factor entitled "6.2 BNPP may incur substantial fines and other administrative and criminal penalties for non-compliance with applicable laws and regulations, and may also incur losses in related (or unrelated) litigation with private parties." on page 39 of the Base Prospectus is deleted and replaced with the following:

-"BNPP may record provisions in this respect as indicated in note 54.p "Provisions for contingencies and charges" to the BNPP 2019consolidated financial statements for the period
+"BNPP may record provisions in this respect as indicated in note 4.p "Provisions for contingencies and charges" to the consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English).";

-- ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English)."; - (iii) the first sentence of the last paragraph under the risk factor entitled "6.2 BNPP may incur substantial fines and other administrative and criminal penalties for non-compliance with applicable laws and regulations, and may also incur losses in related (or unrelated) litigation with private parties." on page 34 of the Base Prospectus is amended as follows: - "BNPP is currently involved in various litigations and investigations as summarised in note 87.b "Contingent liabilities: legal proceedings and arbitration" to the BNPP 2019 consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English)."; - (iv) the first paragraph under the risk factor entitled "6.3 BNPP could experience an unfavourable change in circumstances, causing it to become subject to a resolution proceeding: holders of securities of BNPP could suffer losses as a result." on page 34 of the Base Prospectus is amended as follows: - "The BRRD, the SRM Regulation and the Ordinance of 20 August 2015, each as amended from time to time, confer upon the ACPR or the SRB the power to commence resolution proceedings for a banking institution, such as BNPP, with a view to ensuring the continuity of critical functions, avoiding the risks of contagion and recapitalizing or restoring the viability of the institution.
+(iii) the first sentence of the last paragraph under the risk factor entitled "6.2 BNPP may incur substantial fines and other administrative and criminal penalties for non-compliance with applicable laws and regulations, and may also incur losses in related (or unrelated) litigation with private parties." on page 39 of the Base Prospectus is deleted and replaced with the following:

+"BNPP is currently involved in various litigations and investigations as summarised in note 7.b "Contingent liabilities: legal proceedings and arbitration" to the consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English).";

+(iv) the first paragraph under the risk factor entitled "6.3 BNPP could experience an unfavourable change in circumstances, causing it to become subject to a resolution proceeding: holders of securities of BNPP could suffer losses as a result." on page 40 of the Base Prospectus is deleted and replaced with the following:

+"The BRRD, the SRM Regulation and the Ordinance of 20 August 2015, each as amended from time to time, confer upon the ACPR or the SRB the power to commence resolution proceedings for a banking institution, such as BNPP, with a view to ensuring the continuity of critical functions, avoiding the risks of contagion and recapitalizing or restoring the viability of the institution.
 These powers are to be implemented so that, subject to certain exceptions, losses are borne first by shareholders, then by holders of additional capital instruments qualifying as tier 1 and tier 2 (such as subordinated bonds), then by the holders of non-preferred senior debt and finally by the holders of senior preferred debt, all in accordance with the order of their claims in normal insolvency proceedings.
-For reference, BNPP's medium-to long-term wholesale financing at 31 December 20192020 consisted of the following: €1011 billion of hybrid Tier 1 debt, €1821 billion of Tier 2 subordinated debt, €4155 billion of senior unsecured non-preferred debt. €8173 billion of senior unsecured preferred debt and €2622 billion of senior secured debt."; and - (v) the last paragraph under the risk factor entitled "6.3 BNPP could experience an unfavourable change in circumstances, causing it to become subject to a resolution proceeding: holders of securities of BNPP could suffer losses as a result." on page 35 of the Base Prospectus is amended as follows: - "The implementation of these tools and powers with respect to BNPP may result in significant structural changes to BNPP (including as a result of asset or business sales or the creation of bridge institutions) and in a partial or total write down, modification or variation of claims of shareholders and creditors.
-Such powers may also result, after any transfer of all or part of BNPP's business or separation of any of its assets, in the holders of securities (even in the absence of any such write down or conversion) being left as the-creditors of BNPP in eircumstances where BNPP's whose remaining business or assets are insufficient to support the claims of all or any of the creditors of BNPP."; and - (i) the heading "7.
-Risks related to BNPP's growth in its current environment" and the risk factors thereunder on pages 35 to 40 of the Base Prospectus are deleted and replaced with the following:
+For reference, BNPP's medium-to long-term wholesale financing at 31 December 2020 consisted of the following: €11 billion of hybrid Tier 1 debt, €21 billion of Tier 2 subordinated debt, €55 billion of senior unsecured non-preferred debt, €73 billion of senior unsecured preferred debt and €22 billion of senior secured debt."; and shareholders and creditors.
+Such powers may also result, after any transfer of all or part of BNPP's business or separation of any of its assets, in the holders of securities (even in the absence of any such write down or conversion) being left as the creditors of BNPP whose remaining business or assets are insufficient to support the claims of all or any of the creditors of BNPP."; and